Available Sophia Courses for Incoming First Year Students

 An introductory survey of theories, topics and applications in psychology.
 Courses cover a wide range of classic and contemporary topics in psychology, which may include: brain and behavior, child development, thinking and intelligence, social influences on behavior, and psychological disorders.
 The 157 course emphasizes social science methodology and, therefore, students will conduct basic studies to address psychological questions using appropriate research methods.
 A student cannot earn credit for both PSYC 156 and PSYC 157.

 This course focuses on some of the phenomena that have been identified as social problems in the United States.
 Among the issues discussed are poverty, gender and racial stratification, hyperconsumerism, changing family structures, inequality in the educational system, health care issues, the work environment, drug abuse, and crime.
 Particular attention will be given to the role of the social structure in the creation and perpetuation of social problems, and how social problems are interrelated.
-Section 71531 also satisfies LO2 Critical Thinking Seminar, LO3 Global Learning, and LO3 Social Responsibility.
+This course also satisfies LO2 Critical Thinking Seminar, LO3 Global Learning, and LO3 Social Responsibility.

 Return to top of page